Skip to main content

 Running Terraform

-Finally, it is time to run our Terraform plan.
+You're ready to run your Terraform plan.
 Navigate back to your terminal and make sure you are in the directory you made that has the Terraform file inside.

 The first step is to initialize Terraform, which will install the Equinix Metal provider.